FairRootGroup/FairSoft/legacy/dependencies.md

 **Please read the scripts carefully and make sure you agree with the changes to your system!!**

 These scripts are maintained on a best-effort basis.
-If you find something missing or not working, we invite you to describe your use case by [openening an issue](https://github.com/FairRootGroup/FairSoft/issues/new) and to come up with a solution together.
+If you find something missing or not working, please describe your case by [opening an issue](https://github.com/FairRootGroup/FairSoft/issues/new) and let us discuss a solution together.

 ## Bootstrapping CMake